Hazeman27/hashing/README.md

 }
 ```

-To make the usage of the hash table easier, this function is called during the allocation to *tweak* the size.
+To make the usage of the hash table easier, this function is called during the allocation to *tweak* the size of the table.

 ### Insert